College of St. John–Roxas: Mt. Carmel La Salle Turn Over and Merger

 In June 2000, Mount Carmel La Salle, also a University of St. La Salle-supervised school in Roxas City, decided to turn over the management of its high school to USLS-AC due to the growing number of students and limited space of its school.
-Mount Carmel La Salle (OLMCLC) decided to retain and maintain its Pre-School and Grade School.
+Mount Carmel La Salle (OLMCLC) decided to retain and maintain its Pre-School and Grade schools.
 The first principal of the high school department was Mrs. Marilyn Centillo.
 Mrs. Floramae Billanes was appointed principal effective SY 2001–2002.
 Also, USLS-AC started its application for the BS Nursing program.
-Consequently, DepEd granted approval for the opening of Pre – School and Grade 1 effective SY 2002–2003.
+Consequently, DepEd granted approval for the opening of Pre–School and Grade 1 effective SY 2002–2003.
 Infrastructure improvements were the construction of basketball court, guard house, canteen, high school Home Economics room, and perimeter fence at the back of the main building.

 In 2013, Our Lady of Mt.
 Carmel Learning Center merged with the School and officially closed its campus in Kalipayan Rd., Punta Tabuc.

 Name changed to La Salle Affiliate College

 At the start of SY 2002–2003, the name of the school was changed to La Salle Affiliate College.
 It was in that significant school year that the Preparatory School and Grade 1 were opened also under the management of Mrs. Billanes.
-The three academic programs in the college level were granted government recognition.
+The three academic programs at the college level were granted government recognition.
 The Commission on Higher Education (CHED) granted Government Permit to LSAC to operate the first year level of BS Nursing effective SY 2003–2004.
-Mrs. Judy Roxas visited LSAC to turn-over the proceeds of a benefit concert of Ogie Alcasid, Randy Santiago and Zsa Zsa Padilla that was used in the construction of the Covered court roof.
+Mrs. Judy Roxas visited LSAC to turn over the proceeds of a benefit concert of Ogie Alcasid, Randy Santiago, and Zsa Zsa Padilla that was used in the construction of the Covered court roof.